Reading the New Testament with Historical Clarity

 The period following the Babylonian captivity reinforces this lesson.
 Though God mercifully allowed a remnant to return to Jerusalem, the problems that led to judgment were not automatically resolved.
 Over time, religious authority became increasingly entangled with political power, and tradition often replaced obedience.
 This environment formed the backdrop against which Jesus spoke with such clarity and urgency.

 So, the purpose in raising these matters is not to provoke controversy, but to encourage discernment.
 Scripture consistently measures identity by obedience and fruit, not by ancestry, geography, or profession.
-If the church fails to learn from this history, it risks repeating the very errors Scripture warns against.
+If Christians fail to learn from this history, it risks repeating the very errors Scripture warns against.

 Introduction: Why Definitions Matter